 Make sure to complete your profile

 40% of your networking success lies in presenting a complete profile.
 Being thorough with your profile will improve your chances of being visible on search.

 The great thing about LinkedIn is that it’s a tool to search for people currently at a company, people that were formerly at a corporation, and people with certain job titles.
 You can also use it to search prospect companies and weigh them based on some factors.
 Sales, more importantly, can use LinkedIn to find a decision-maker in the enterprise they are targeting.

 Focus on a small number of groups that fit your target customer’s industry and just hang out!
 You can start by checking out what others post and adding thoughtful comments of your own.

 Utilize your network and their groups.
 More often than not, people are willing to make a referral for you in the groups that they are part of, which is a reason to be active on LinkedIn.
 A new survey released by Blanc & Otus reveals peer advice through word of mouth is the primary driver of sales for B2B tech companies.
 Staying active on LinkedIn with at least a weekly post will keep you top of mind with your network.
 Such passive awareness becomes useful when reaching out for an introduction or when someone from your network needs your expertise.

 Social networks are about people.
 So, market yourself as an individual, a representative of your company.
 Become a trusted leader in your industry by posting status updates, sharing useful content, and participating in groups.

 Regularly check who viewed your profile to determine who had an interest in your brand.
 Yes, it’s part vanity and another part strategy.
 A target customer sniffing around your profile is an opportunity for you to reach out to them to know what they need.

-So if you’re interested in capitalizing on the opportunities presented by marketing on LinkedinIn, or simply want to improve your online marketing strategy – why not check out our digital social selling services or get in touch?
+Interested in capitalizing on the opportunities presented by marketing on LinkedIn, or simply want to improve your online marketing strategy – contact us.